This blog was updated in March 2020 to better reflect changes in the market.

 It’s about time a standard underlining the critical need for coordinating protective devices was published.
-European harmonized draft standard HD50573-5-57, due out in early 2014, is poised to do just that.
-It baffles us just how little consideration coordination has commanded.
-Only the big device manufacturers give it the attention it deserves.
+European harmonized draft standard HD50573-5-57, first published in early 2014, did just that.

 But what is coordination?

 What happens when a device like a switch or contactor in a switchboard is not properly coordinated?
 Let’s take a contactor that is remotely controlled.
 It is designed to control loads by switching on and off.
 In the event of overload or short-circuit – i.e. too much current in the device – it might sustain damage.
 For example, if a contactor is rated 40A it won’t be able to withstand higher current for a long time.

 Or, take a residual current device (RCD).
 If no device protects it against short circuit currents, the RCD may be damaged, it in turn can no longer protect people from electric shocks.

 Coordination is the selection of devices on the basis of how they work in conjunction with other devices in a system or assembly like a switchboard.
 Standard HD50573-5-57 states that underlying principle and spells out requirements for safe, properly coordinated device installation.

 The new standard should be approved by the end of 2013, but we can’t resist a brief sneak preview.
 Broadly speaking, it takes in three kinds of coordination: